 Solar Power Inverters

-A solar inverter is a device that changes DC electrical current generated by solar panels into AC current which is more widely used by most common electrical appliances.
+A solar inverter is a device that changes DC electrical current generated by solar panels into AC which is more widely used by most common electrical appliances.
 The inverter is a vital part of a solar power system and even with the best solar panels installed the system will not output its full potential if the inverter is not functioning correctly.

 Solar panels and batteries like the one in your car or flashlight all produce direct current (DC).
-These batteries always have a positive and negative terminal and the DC current always flows the same direction between the two terminals.
+These batteries always have a positive and negative terminal, and the DC current always flows the same direction between the two terminals.

-Electricity that comes from a power plant is alternating current (AC).
+The electricity that comes from a power plant is alternating current (AC).
 The directional flow of alternating current changes alternating between 50 to 60 times every second.
 This is the type of power that comes out of your homes power point 240v AC and is what powers most appliances.